Belledune Generating Station

 The plant itself features a single boiler and a single 169 meter (554 ft) tall smokestack.
 The plant was the first in Canada to install scrubbers to help reduce sulphur dioxide emissions; it also has an electrostatic precipitator that removes over 99% of particles in the flue gases, as well as special burners to limit nitrogen oxide emissions.
 The plant was designed to accommodate construction of a parallel second generating station (phase II) should one be built.
 An upgrade began in July 2004 which saw a Titan ProAsh facility built to recapture 75% of fly ash produced by the generating station.
 This has resulted in production of a synthetic gypsum byproduct which is sold by NB Power to J.D.
 Irving Limited for production into wallboard.

 The plant consumes approximately 1 million tons of coal per year, and currently generates approximately fifteen percent of the province's electricity, while producing roughly thirty percent of the province's air pollution and greenhouse gas emissions (among large industrial polluters).

-In October 2009 the provincial government announced that it had reached an agreement with Hydro Quebec to sell NB Power to that company (see Proposed sale of NB Power).
+In October 2009 the provincial government announced that it had reached an agreement with Hydro Quebec to sell NB Power to the former (see Proposed sale of NB Power).
 The sale was not completed, however, the initial memorandum of understanding would have seen NB Power transfer all of its generating assets except for the thermal stations at Dalhousie, Belledune and Coleson Cove.

 The sale of NB Power to Hydro Quebec was canceled in spring 2010, presumably sparing the Belledune Generating Station from any major changes to its operation.

 The future of the coal power plant is a topic of ongoing controversy.
 Canada has committed to phasing out the use of coal for electricity by 2030 to reduce greenhouse gas emissions as part of its Nationally Determined Contribution to the Paris Agreement, and the Pan-Canadian Framework on Clean Growth and Climate Change.
 However, New Brunswick energy minister Mike Holland (politician) has argued for its continued operation through 2040, but only in the winter months.
 There have been proposals to replace its electricity generation with small modular reactors and with Hydroelectricity from Hydro-Québec.
+In November, 2021, a spokesperson for the federal Environment and Climate Change Minister confirmed that there would be no exemption to the 2030 deadline for coal-burning plants to close.